Arches National Park: History

-Humans have occupied the region since the last ice age 10,000 years ago.
-Fremont people and Ancestral Puebloans lived in the area until about 700 years ago.
-Spanish missionaries encountered Ute and Paiute tribes in the area when they first came through in 1775, but the first European-Americans to attempt settlement in the area were the Mormon Elk Mountain Mission in 1855, who soon abandoned the area.
-Ranchers, farmers, and prospectors later settled Moab in the neighboring Riverine Valley in the late 1870s.
+Hunter-gatherers migrated into the area about 10,000 years ago, at the end of an ice age, and found pockets of chert and chalcedony in Courthouse Wash and Salt Valley that they worked into stone tools.
+Roughly two thousand years ago some of these groups began farming, and ancestral Puebloan farming in the region peaked between 500 and 1300 CE.
+Few dwellings have been found in Arches, which lay at the northern edge of ancestral Puebloan territory, so it may have been visited only seasonally.
+Fremont-era cultures were their contemporaries to the northwest.
+Around 1300 CE many ancestral Puebloans migrated south.
+The Spanish Domínguez–Escalante expedition passed through Ute and Paiute homelands in 1776, the first people of European descent known to have visited Utah.
+The first European-Americans to attempt settlement in the area were the Mormon Elk Mountain Mission of 1855, who built a fort in the Moab valley but were driven out after four months.
+Ranchers and homesteaders began settling the valley in the 1870s.
 Word of the beauty of the surrounding rock formations spread beyond the settlement as a possible tourist destination.

 The Arches area was first brought to the attention of the National Park Service by Frank A. Wadleigh, passenger traffic manager of the Denver and Rio Grande Western Railroad.
 Wadleigh, accompanied by railroad photographer George L. Beam, visited the area in September 1923 at the invitation of Alexander Ringhoffer, a Hungarian-born prospector living in Salt Valley.
 Ringhoffer had written to the railroad to interest them in the tourist potential of a scenic area he had discovered the previous year with his two sons and a son-in-law, which he called the Devils Garden (known today as the Klondike Bluffs).
 Wadleigh was impressed by what Ringhoffer showed him, and suggested to Park Service director Stephen T. Mather that the area be made a national monument.

-The following year, additional support for the monument idea came from Laurence Gould, a University of Michigan graduate student (and future polar explorer) studying the geology of the nearby La Sal Mountains, who was shown the scenic area by local physician Dr. J. W. "Doc" Williams.
+In February 1925, additional support for the monument idea came from Laurence Gould, a University of Michigan graduate student (and future polar explorer) studying the geology of the nearby La Sal Mountains, who visited the Windows on a side trip and wrote to Utah senator Reed Smoot urging that it be protected.